theHostileNegotiator/KWBandage/PatchNotes.md

 	* Other Mech units used the Bored animation.
 This technique was applied
 2. Destroyed State uses the incorrect texture
 	* Destroyed unit will use the damaged texture
+3. Formation Preview model flashes instead of having a scanline effect like the other units
+	* Fixed Mesh, giving second set of Texture Coordinates (Stygs)
 #### Rig/Battlebase
 1. Subfaction Rigs when unpacking would create GDI Battlebase instead of their own.
 The same happens with Subfaction Battlebase packing GDI Rigs
 	* Packing and unpacking will now create the corresponding faction version